chevtong/intro-react/README.md

 ## Objectives

 - Get used to "think in React"
-- Use basic hooks for managing state and reactivity
+- Use state, effect hooks and ref for managing and reactivity
-- Organize the app in components
+- Organize the app in different components
+- Store information with user's local storage